 What are the key cloud-based software benefits for small businesses?

-Lower costs, scalable plans, and access to powerful enterprise tools without heavy investment.
+Lower costs, scalable plans, and access to powerful enterprise tools like cloud-based HR software or cloud-based ERP software.

 How do legacy systems migrate to the cloud?

-Via staged processes: lift-and-shift, refactor, then optimize using tools like AWS Migration Hub.
+Via lift-and-shift, refactor, then optimize using tools like AWS Migration Hub.

 How is SaaS different from cloud-based software?

-SaaS is a subset of cloud-based software—fully managed and ready-to-use, unlike PaaS or IaaS.
+SaaS is a subset of cloud-based software—fully managed and ready to use.

 Which tools support cloud security and compliance?